8.23 America’s Earliest Part II

 While five sons immigrated to the U.S., Zachariah and his first-born son, John, remained in England, as well as five daughters.
 Various descendants of this John Belcher, including an occasional “Zachariah”, continued the original business in England.
 A 1911 directory shows a “Harold William Belcher (Zachariah Belcher & Sons) Rule Manufacturer” in Sheffield, when Harold was 27 years old.
 He was quite likely the last to run the England-based Belcher rule business.

-As discussed in a previous vignette, the prevalent slide rules being produced in the early 1800s, other than occasional specialty items, were Carpenter’s rules and Engineer’s rules, as well as the standard Gunter scale.
-These rules were being made primarily in the UK, as Mannheim’s slide rule concept was not presented until 1850 and was not mass produced by Tavernier-Gravet until the late 1860s.
-And the major German slide rule maker Dennert & Pape did not begin slide rule production until the early 1870s.
-Thus, it should be no surprise that the earliest makers of slide rules in the U.S. might be a family from England, already skilled in the rule-making business, who immigrated in the early 1800s.
-The Belcher Brothers Engineer’s Rule c.
-1835 in the collection has a special place in the interesting history of the initial development of American-made slide rules.
+Prior to about 1850 most of the early slide rules being manufactured were in the UK.
+France had begun to manufacture Soho rules in the early 1800s, and Mannheim’s slide rule concept was presented in 1850-51, with mass production started by Tavernier-Gravet in the late 1860s.
+The major German slide rule maker Dennert & Pape did not begin slide rule production until the early 1870s.
+With these time scales in mind, it should be no surprise that the earliest manufacturers of slide rules in the U.S. might be a family from England, already skilled in the rule-making business, who immigrated in the early 1800s.

 The earliest American-made slide rules presently collected: